 - Administrator - Allows the user to add, change, delete, and configure services or administer user accounts.
 Also, even if you are using an external authentication mechanism for user authentication, users with Administrator privileges can log in to Cloudera Manager using their local Cloudera Manager username and password.
 (This prevents the system from locking everyone out if the external authentication settings get misconfigured.)

 - Limited Administrator - Allows the user to view service and monitoring information and decommission hosts, but cannot add services or take any other actions that affect the state of the cluster.

 - Read-Only - Allows the user to view service and monitoring information but cannot add services or take any actions that affect the state of the cluster.

 Cloudera Management Service

-- Activity Monitor - collects information about activities run by the MapReduce service.
-This role is not added by default.
+- Activity Monitor - collects information about activities run by the MapReduce service

 - Host Monitor - collects health and metric information about hosts

 - Service Monitor - collects health and metric information about services and activity information from the YARN and Impala services